jakamum/Ticketing/README.md

 ### User Class

 submitTicket - Enter a new ticket instance to be stored in a list.
-This will include the generation of a new password using index to select and compbine specific fragments of staff_id and staff_name if a Password Change string is detected.
+This will include the generation of a new password using index to select and combine specific fragments of staff_id and staff_name if a Password Change string is detected.

 checkEmail - includes validation rules for email syntax.